Fujifilm X-A10 vs Nikon D2Xs

 The Fujifilm X-A10 and the Nikon D2Xs are two digital cameras that were officially introduced, respectively, in December 2016 and June 2006.
 The X-A10 is a mirrorless interchangeable lens camera, while the D2Xs is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-A10 vs Nikon D2Xs

 An illustration of the physical size and weight of the Fujifilm X-A10 and the Nikon D2Xs is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D2Xs is considerably larger (200 percent) than the Fujifilm X-A10.
 Moreover, the D2Xs is substantially heavier (278 percent) than the X-A10.
 It is noteworthy in this context that the D2Xs is splash and dust-proof, while the X-A10 does not feature any corresponding weather-sealing.